vinceskahan/v5wiki/pip-install-strategies.md

 python3 -m venv weewx-venv
 # Activate it
 source weewx-venv/bin/activate
-# Then install WeeWX in it
+# Then, using pip, install WeeWX into it
 python3 -m pip install weewx
 ```